TommieTKY/artgallery/README.md

 ---

-The ArtGallery project is a web application built using Blazor and .NET 8.
-It provides a platform for managing art galleries, including artists, artworks, and exhibitions.
-The application allows users to view, add, update, and delete information related to artists, artworks, and exhibitions.
+ArtGallery is a web application built with Blazor and ASP.NET Core MVC that provides a comprehensive platform for managing and exploring art galleries.
+The application allows guests to view lists and detailed information about artworks, artists, and exhibitions.
+Registered users have additional capabilities to create, edit, and delete artworks, artists, and exhibitions, making it a versatile tool for both art enthusiasts and gallery administrators.

 ---